Last Updated on: 27th December 2023, 12:04 am

 First, the most important thing to remember is no kid follows an exact timeline for eruption and falling out.
 Early teethers tend to lose their baby teeth early.
 Usually, kids start losing their teeth around 6-7 years of age and it takes a few months from the time a tooth starts to become loose until it falls out.

 Secondly, teething is a natural process and when a tooth falls out it’s natural for some bleeding to happen.
 Be calm and reassure your kid, rinsing with warm water and cleaning the area with a warm washcloth could help to speed the process of healing.

-Some kids tend to brush hard, this can cause pain and discomfort.
-Make sure they don’t put much pressure on the area of lost tooth for a few days.
+Some kids tend to brush hard, which can cause pain and discomfort.
+Make sure they don’t put much pressure on the area of the lost tooth for a few days.
 Usually, milk teeth fall on their own, but if it’s wobbly and bothering your kid it is better to visit your dentist rather than yanking out a reluctant tooth before its time.

 Always keep in mind, it is natural for kids to lose milk teeth.
 It could be embarrassing for some kids to have gaps in their teeth.
 Be calm and reassure your kid that it’s a natural process and new teeth are on their way.

 It could be difficult for first-time parents to see their kids going through pain and discomfort.
 Celebrate the fall of each tooth and make them understand the importance of proper dental care habits.
-At Channel Island Family Dental in Oxnard, we are happy to help and guide your little ones.
+At Channel Islands Family Dental in Oxnard, we are happy to help and guide your little ones.
 Contact us today to book your appointments.